Oascent1/seccrypt/README.md

 <p align="center">The whitepaper for Secure Crypt is also available.</p>

+Once you launch your SecureCrypt.exe, SecureCrypt will start a WSGI server that runs completely in your computer.
+This server will immediately bring up http://127.0.0.1:5000/ which will bring you to an activation page.
 <div align="center">
 <img src="static/firs.png" alt="Alt Text" width="600"/>
 </div>
 <br>
-<span class="step-number">5</span>
-Once you launch your SecureCrypt.exe, SecureCrypt will start a WSGI server that runs completely in your computer.
-This server will immediately bring up http://127.0.0.1:5000/ which will bring you to an activation page.
 <div align="center">
 <img src="static/1.png" alt="Alt Text" width="600"/>
 </div>